jslowick/naia/1-Atlas/3-Eastern Side/3-Endless Sea/Brightwave Island/Brightwave Island.md

-Neutral Island.
+Neutral Island on the edge of the [[3-Endless Sea]].
 Grows lots of food.
 Said to have special soil.